-Generally, a majority of fraud investment schemes have certain warning signs that follow a particular pattern.
+Generally, a majority of fraudulent investment schemes have certain warning signs that follow a particular pattern.
 A scheme that posses of any of the following features must be considered with extra care/caution, before making any kind of investments:

-Promising high returns for:
+Promising high returns for

-Guaranteed high returns on investments:
+Guaranteed high returns on investments

-comes with its own set of risks.
+Guaranteed returns aren’t true.
+Any investment in the market comes with its own set of risks.
 Therefore, the return on any investment cannot be higher without higher risk.

-Promises to be kept secret inner information:
+Promises to be kept secret inner information

-Many money cheater (swindler) tempts the investors by expressing their knowledge on the inside information.
+Many money cheaters (swindler) tempts the investors by expressing their knowledge on the inside information.
 These people trade on this inside information, which they are otherwise required to keep as a secret.
 This trading is termed as ‘inside trading’ and all activities related to it are considered illegal by the market watchdog SEBI (Securities and Exchange Board of India).
 Such dishonest activities can also lead to punishment.

-Responsibility of protecting your owns money
+Responsibility of protecting your own money

 Everyone has a self-liability or responsibility to protect their hard-earned money.
 As mentioned earlier, there is a golden rule for investors known as ‘buyers beware’ or Caveat emptor.
 To help you make better investment decisions, one must follow the checklist given below to avoid falling prey: